USS Intrepid (1874): Service

-As with most of the earliest torpedo-armed warships, Intrepid was a largely experimental vessel of little true value as an actual fighting ship.
-After her commissioning ceremony, she departed Boston on 3 August for the naval base at Newport, Rhode Island.
-Since she was a new and untried design, Intrepid remained in coastal waters for the majority of the voyage, and arrived in Newport the next day.
-After a little less than a month at Newport she was transferred to New York.
-Leaving on 31 August, she arrived at the New York Navy Yard on 1 September.
+Intrepid was a largely experimental vessel of little true value as an actual fighting ship.
+After her commissioning ceremony, she departed Boston on 3 August 1874 for the torpedo research station at Newport, Rhode Island.
+Since she was a new and untried design, Intrepid remained in coastal waters for the majority of the voyage, and took until August 4 to arrive in Newport.
+Then, after a little less than a month, she was reassigned again, leaving Newport on 31 August and arriving at the New York Navy Yard on 1 September.
 The following two months were devoted to torpedo trials along the North Atlantic Coast, which showed that Intrepid's design was generally unsatisfactory.
-Her final trial cruise ended when she returned to New York Navy Yard on 24 October, and she was decommissioned a week later on 30 October.
+This trial cruise ended when she returned to New York on 24 October, and she was decommissioned a week later, on 30 October.

 Intrepid remained out of service at New York for the remainder of 1874 and the first half of 1875 before being recommissioned on 28 August.
-Even though she would remain in commission for the remainder of the decade, with the exception of brief visits to New England ports in 1875 and 1876, she remained at the Navy Yard.
+Even though she would remain in commission for the remainder of the decade, with the exception of brief visits to various New England ports in 1875 and 1876, she generally remained at the New York Navy Yard.

 Despite her unsatisfactory and experimental nature, the financially starved Navy Department looked for ways to utilize her to some good purpose, since money and congressional support for new warships was almost non-existent during this period.
-The Navy eventually decided to convert Intrepid to a light-draft gunboat for service in Chinese waters.
+The Navy eventually decided to convert Intrepid into a light-draft gunboat for service in Chinese waters.
 As a result, she was decommissioned on 22 August 1882 and moved to the shipyard at the New York Navy Yard for conversion.
 The work proceeded slowly and was suspended altogether in 1889.
 Years of inactivity had taken their toll on the ship, and a survey undertaken in early 1892 found that she had become unserviceable.
 Since the funding needed to restore Intrepid would be far more than could be possibly be justified by her future value as a gunboat, it was decided to dispose of her.
 Intrepid was stricken from the Navy List, and on 9 May 1892 she was sold to a certain Mathew Gill, Jr., of Philadelphia.
 She was probably broken up soon afterwards.